lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

-From the table above, there isn't a variable that significantly stands out as the most important one in the model, but rather every variable plays a role in the model.
+From the table above, ATT1 slightly stands out as the important one in the model, but other variables plays a role in the model.

 ```R